swetjen/Simple-Minecraft-Server-Wrapper/README.md

 - Checks for the latest Minecraft snaphsot version from Mojang's servers
 - While the server is running, checks for an updated snapshot in the background.
 - Gracefully stops the server when a new version is detected.
-- Downloads the latest snapshop and restarts the server.
+- Automatically downloads the latest snapshop and restarts the server with the new version.